cran-task-views/TimeSeries/TimeSeries.md

 - *Structural (or unobserved component) models* are implemented in `StructTS()` in stats, while automatic modelling and forecasting are provided by `r pkg("UComp")` and `r pkg("autostsm")`.
   `r pkg("statespacer")` implements univariate state space models including structural and SARIMA models.
-Bayesian structural time series models are implemented in `r pkg("bsts")` Robust Kalman filtering is provided by `r pkg("RobKF")`.
+  Bayesian structural time series models are implemented in `r pkg("bsts")` and `r pkg("bayesSSM")`.
+  Robust Kalman filtering is provided by `r pkg("RobKF")`.
 - *Non-Gaussian time series* can be handled with GLARMA state space models via `r pkg("glarma")`, and using Generalized Autoregressive Score models in the `r pkg("GAS")` and `r pkg("gasmodel")`  packages.